-One of the most unique things to do in New York is to catch one of the unparalleled musicals and shows on Broadway.
+On my list of cool things to do in New York City is to catch one of the unparalleled musicals and shows on Broadway.
 It’s great on a rainy day in NYC or if you are looking for great things to do in New York with your girlfriend (or boyfriend).
 The Broadway is incredibly inspiring and you should definitely enjoy a special evening (or afternoon) on New York’s famous Broadway.

 See forever at the One World Trade Center